cabalex/dlr-virtual-queue/README.md

     - (0) _You're in the virtual queue!_
     - (1-4) _Enjoy D23: The Ultimate Disney Fan Event 2024 while you wait._
     - (5) _Success!
 You’re ready to enter._
 - Magic Key merchandise pickup at Hyperion Theater Courtyard (`magic-key`)
-    - Uses the same animations and taglines as World of Color (`WILB_DCA`)
+  - Uses the same animations and taglines as the former World of Color VQ (`WILB_DCA`)
 - Tiana's Bayou Adventure Cast Previews (`tiana-cast-V2`) and Tiana's Bayou Adventure Magic Key Previews (`tiana-magic-key`)
   - Uses the same animations and taglines as the public VQ (`tiana-grand`)
 - World of Color, Yellow entrance (`woc-yellow`)
-  - Uses the same animations and taglines as the Yellow/Blue entrance (`woc-sol`)
+  - Uses the same animations and taglines as the former Yellow/Blue entrance (`woc-sol`)
   - Directions point to "Head to the yellow section by the Golden Zephyr" instead of "Head to either the Yellow or Blue entrance".

 ## Archival notes